quydev-fs/TermAMP/docs/BUILDING.md

-# Building TermuxMusic95
+# Building TermAMP

-This guide covers installation of dependencies and building TermuxMusic95 from source.
+This guide covers installation of dependencies and building TermAMP from source.

 ***